 Payments can be made by personal check payable to Penn State University or by Visa, MasterCard, or Discover.
 An additional 3-4% fee applies for any credit or debit card payments.

-The Embedded Programs Scholarship is available to full-time students who have a Free Application for Federal Student Aid (FAFSA) on file with Penn State.
+The Embedded Programs Scholarship is available to full-time students with a Free Application for Federal Student Aid (FAFSA) on file with Penn State.

 Behrend College majors may be eligible for the College's privately endowed, need-based scholarships.
-Contact the Financial Aid Office at 814-898-6162 to see if you are eligible.
+Contact the Financial Aid Office at 814-898-6162 to see if you qualify.

 For more information, contact one of the people listed below: